 Treble is crisp and clear, but treads a fine line between excitement and harshness.
 You’ll occasionally notice the odd sharp edge or hint of sibilance, but it’s not enough to be bothersome.
 More often, it’s simply clear and sparkly.

 As with the Play:1, two Sonos Ones can be combined to create a stereo pair capable of filling a room with hi-fi-like focus, and for £400 that would be quite an accomplished little system.
 Given the sonic similarities, it’s a shame you can’t form a stereo pair from one One and one Play:1.

-The One isn’t the only way to add Alexa to a Sonos system – you can download the Sonos public beta that enables you to add an Echo or Echo Dot to your multi-room system, which brings with it the ability to send music to your Sonos speakers.
+The One isn’t the only way to add Alexa to a Sonos system – you can add an Echo or Echo Dot to your multi-room system, which brings with it the ability to send music to your Sonos speakers.